ryan-carpenter/Encode-Sans/docs/03-fixing-build-issues/README.md

 - [x] Make `fix-designspace.py` detect initial values from glyphs source, rather than relying on variables to be manually set
 - [ ] hopefully make the code simpler?
 It has become pretty long and strung-together...

-Result
+Results

-The font is now once again building from the original source file.
-It is detecting values, to prevent future error and be more flexible for other designs.
+- The font is now once again building from the original source file.
+- The `fix-designspace.py` script is detecting values, to prevent future error and be more flexible for other designs.
+- The correct width values are now being placed into the file.